Brunch at The Wilderness

 I had checked out the website and I knew they offered food that was not the run of the mill fare.
 I read seasonal, foraged, but I must have missed the bug bit.

 It seems odd to start a post about a breakfast with the final course.
-However you do need to know that Nomads does bugs.
+However you do need to know that The Wilderness does bugs.
+Sometimes.

 It also does bloody good food and drink.